Formula 1 2026

 Under the 2026 regulations, the long straight and heavy braking zones suited the new power units with their enhanced energy recovery.
 As only the second race of the season and the first sprint weekend of 2026, Shanghai was where initial pecking-order assumptions started getting tested against reality.
 Teams with strong electrical deployment had a real advantage through the circuit's stop-start layout.

-The Chinese Grand Prix started at 15:00 local time in Shanghai on 2026-03-15.
-This page shows the start time converted to your local timezone.
+Chinese Grand Prix starts at 15:00 Asia/Shanghai on 2026-03-15.
+Use the timezone table above to convert to your local time.

-The Chinese Grand Prix takes place at Shanghai in Shanghai, China.
+Chinese Grand Prix takes place at Shanghai, Shanghai, China.